maxh/maxheinritz.com/_posts/2025-05-11-impact-arenas.md

 This observation isn't just about food – it's about the relative importance of "fine dining" within American culture.
 In a way, Bourdain is marketing his particular impact arena as something more people should value: we should invest more time thinking about, appreciating, and savoring our meals.
 There's an implicit invitation: "this is the impact arena where I've chosen to play (where I happen to excel)... come join me here where it matters."

 Now contrast this with bodybuilding [YouTuber Scooby1961's perspective on food](https://www.youtube.com/watch?v=qRQxIcbIT3A&t=61s).
-Elaborating on a quote from fitness pioneer [Jack LaLanne](https://en.wikipedia.org/wiki/Jack_LaLanne) – "If it tastes good, spit it out" – Scooby declares:
+Elaborating on a quote from fitness pioneer [Jack LaLanne](https://en.wikipedia.org/wiki/Jack_LaLanne) -- "if it tastes good, spit it out" -- Scooby declares:

 >The first thing you need to do is free yourself of this romantic notion that meals are a social event.
 They are not.
 They are a bodily function.
 There is no time in the day for six sit down meals…. \[you must also\] free yourself of this notion that food must taste good.
 Food is fuel, not some amusement park ride.